dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 Pascal is very strict, so you even have to differ between subroutines that return values and thus have side-effects, *functions*, and subroutines that does not return something, called *procedures*.
 Functions and procedures can also be passed to variables or other functions thanks to the *procedural types*.

-And for the fearless developer, it is possible to overload operators for existing or your own types.
-So you will have the power to define, let's say, the result of the addition of two or more objects.
+And for the fearless developer, it is possible to overload operators for existing types or your own ones.
+With this feature, you have the power to define, let's say, the result of the addition of two or more objects.

 ## Object Pascal has full support for OOP